Katrix/DataPrism/docs/_docs/guide/06_compiled.md

 ## operation

 Here are two examples of how operation works.
-Due to Scala inferring too precise of a type for the `Type` arguments, we have to currently call `forgetNNA` on the types.
+Due to Scala inferring too precise of a type for the `Type` arguments, the code calls `forgetNNA` on the types.

 ```scala 3 sc-compile-with:Setup.scala
 import dataprism.jdbc.platform.PostgresJdbcPlatform.*